TechBatch/Ad-Hoc-Network-Communication-System-for-Disaster-Relief/LOGBOOKS/EO_logbook/Eda_Ozkaynar_LOGBOOK.md

 ## Week 2 Feb.
 26-Mar.
 3

 * I started to code the search and rescue algorithm in C++.
-* I created a new repository for the algorithm, and I also updated my progress in read-me file in the repository. https://github.com/eozkaynar/Search-and-Rescue-Algorithm
+* I created a new repository for the algorithm and updated my progress in the readme file in the repository. https://github.com/eozkaynar/Search-and-Rescue-Algorithm

     ### The progress in the code is :